A Formalization of SQL with Nulls: Syntax

 We use well-formedness judgments (Fig.~\ref{fig:SQLjudg}) to filter out meaningless expressions, in particular those containing table references that cannot be resolved because they point to a table that is not in the |FROM| clause, or because a certain attribute name is not in the table, or is ambiguous (as it happens when a table has two columns with the same name).
 The formalization of legal SQL expressions has mostly been disregarded in other work, either because the formalized syntax was not sufficiently close to realistic SQL (\HoTTSQL does not use attribute or table names), or because it was decided to assign a dummy semantics to illegal expressions (as in \SQLCoq).

-There are distinct judgments for the well-formedness of attribute names and terms, and five distinct, mutually defined judgments for tables and sequences of tables, conditions, queries and existentially nested queries.
+There are distinct judgments for the well-formedness of attribute names and terms, and five distinct, mutually defined judgments for tables, frames, generators, conditions, queries and existentially nested queries.
 Each judgment mentions a context $\Gamma$ which assigns a schema (list of attribute names) to each table declared in a |FROM| clause.
 A parameter $D$ (\emph{data base}) provides a partial map from table names $x$ to their (optional) schema $D(x)$.

 We review some of the well-formedness rules.
 The rules for terms state that constant literals $\mathbf{k}$ and null values are well formed in all contexts.
 To check whether an attribute reference $n.x$ is well formed (where $n$ is a de~Bruijn index referring to a table and $x$ an attribute name), we first perform a lookup of the $n$-th schema in $\Gamma$: if this returns some schema $\sigma$, and the attribute $x$ is declared in $\sigma$ (with no repetitions), then $n.x$ is well formed.
 The rules for conditions recursively check that nested subqueries be well-formed and that base predicates $P^n$ be applied to exactly $n$ arguments.